-The old service stations, as well as the local farmers and ranchers, once did a big business pulling stranded cars out of the infamous Jericho Gap, a stretch of muddy road to the east of Groom.
-And, those travelers not stranded, breathed a deep sigh of relief as they entered the small town without having fallen prey to the treacherous piece of road.
+The old service stations and the local farmers and ranchers once did a big business pulling stranded cars out of the infamous Jericho Gap, a stretch of muddy road to the east of Groom.
+And, those travelers not stranded breathed a deep sigh of relief as they entered the small town without having fallen prey to the treacherous piece of road.

-Today, the sleepy little village of Groom is home to only about 575 people and many of its former services that catered to Route 66 travelers have been closed.
+Today, Groom’s sleepy little village is home to only about 575 people, and many of its former services that catered to Route 66 travelers have been closed.

 On the east side of Groom at exit #114 of I-40, Route 66 travelers will pass by the old Britten Truck Stop.
-This once busy stop, that features a leaning water tower, used to have a garage and a restaurant.
-Though the business is long gone, the vestige remains of the tall sign still stand next to the water tower.
+This once busy stop, which features a leaning water tower, used to have a garage and a restaurant.
+Though the business is long gone, the tall sign’s vestige remains still stand next to the water tower.
 Many people have often wondered how this water tower came to stand this way, some thinking that one leg of the tower is shorter than the others.
 Not true, nor was the tower swept to one side by a raging Texas tornado.
 Quite simply, it was planned that way, making for a good gimmick and lots of traffic at the Tower Restaurant when travelers stopped to inquire.

 The water tower was once a functioning water tower, which was slated for demolition until Ralph Britten bought it and moved it to its current location to draw attention to his truck stop and tourist information center.

-The 19-story cross, standing 190 feet tall, was built by Steve Thomas of Pampa, Texas in 1995.
-Mr. Thomas, disgusted with the huge billboards advertising XXX pornography locations along I-40 wanted to make a public profession of faith along the Interstate.
-Inspired by a cross built by a rancher in Ballinger, Texas, this cross was built on private property donated by Chris Britten.
+The 19-story cross, standing 190 feet tall, was built by Steve Thomas of Pampa, Texas, in 1995.
+Mr. Thomas, disgusted with the huge billboards advertising XXX pornography locations along I-40, wanted to make a public profession of faith along the Interstate.
+Inspired by a cross built by a rancher in Ballinger, Texas, this cross was built on Chris Britten’s private property.

-However, original Route 66 continues west from the old townsite of Conway, where the grain elevators stand, following FM 2161 for 7.2 miles, before rejoining I-40.
+However, original Route 66 continues west from Conway’s old townsite, where the grain elevators stand, following FM 2161 for 7.2 miles, before rejoining I-40.
 This short stretch of highway is listed on the National Register of Historic Places.